phdorp/basis-splines/README.md

 \end{aligned}
 ```

-In the second step, the example *examples/splineSegment.cpp* reduces the distance between the spline segment and the convex hull by a clampled segment representation.
+In the second step, the example *examples/splineSegment.cpp* reduces the distance between the spline segment and the convex hull by a clamped segment representation.

 ### References